lluissm/license-header-checker/README.md

   -v        Be verbose during execution.
   -i        A comma separated list of the folders, files and/or paths that should be ignored.
             It does not support wildcards.
+  -e        Custom regular expression to support other comment types.
+If not supplied, the default one will be used (for /* ... */ style comments)
   -version  Display version number.
 ```